Shoulder

 First, let’s discuss the anatomy of the shoulder.
 There are bones, tendons, muscles, and ligaments.
 The three main bones are the upper arm bone, shoulder blade, and collarbone.
 Ligaments connect bone to bone, and muscles and tendons attach to the bones to help the shoulder move in many different directions, making it the most mobile joint in the body!
 However, with that mobility and flexibility come many opportunities to cause injury to the joint.

 Often, a shoulder injury will heal with no adverse effects.
-Sometimes the injuries heal but you’re left with limited mobility and a new popping or grinding feeling in your shoulder.
+This could be from frozen shoulder, rotator cuff tears, shoulder joint bone spurs, or inflammation in the bursa (a fluid-filled sac) in the shoulder.
+Sometimes the injuries heal, but you’re left with sore shoulder muscles, limited mobility, and a new popping or grinding feeling in your shoulder joint.
 And sometimes your shoulder can feel like the injury just never healed.

-Occasionally this nagging pain can develop into arthritis, having occurred after a fracture or dislocation.
+Occasionally, this nagging pain can develop into arthritis, having occurred after a fracture or shoulder dislocation.
 Arthritis affects over 50 million Americans, according to the National Institute of Health.
 Knee and hip arthritis are more common, but shoulder arthritis is being recognized more frequently.

 The most common cause is primary osteoarthritis of the shoulder.
 Secondary causes of arthritis include inflammatory arthritis such as rheumatoid arthritis, post-traumatic arthritis after fractures and dislocations, avascular necrosis where the bone in the humeral head dies, and after chronic rotator cuff tears.